How My Favorite New Artist Ended Up Performing in My Backyard

 I want to be very clear here.
 I was extremely excited.
 This artist we really fell in love with at sea a few months before, was going to be performing at our house.
 Still, I was facing quite a dilemma; it's 2:56 p.m. on Saturday and I have to find a way to get a crowd of people at my house by 6 p.m. the next night, along with making sure the crowd was of respectable size.
 My fear was how bad it would look if she were to show up and there was nobody here.
 That's not to mention the need to prepare for food and drink and setting up a camera crew to record the show for YouTube and airing it all on the radio show.
 No problem, right?

 My first thought was to put an invite up on Facebook and wait for the people to show up.

 Keep your eye on this artist.
 She is something special

 Visions of the movie, 'Project X' were dancing around in my head.
 Google the movie and you'll understand if you're not familiar.
 Instead, we quietly spread the word and ultimately ended up with about 65 people in our back yard.
 The weather was perfect and the crowd was trusting me that this artist was indeed, something special, and boy was she.

 It was awesome!
 Selkii along with her newfound band mates, Gerken and bassist Nash Robb of The Old Main, were actually performing in our back yard.
 They had never performed together until this weekend and they were completely in sync.
 In fact, you would have thought they had played together for years as the trio performed several covers and Selkii's looping technique.

 "Keep your eye on this artist.
 She is something special," Gerken said in between sets.
 "You just get the feeling that there's something uniquely different about her."

 My wife and I everybody lucky enough to be there in our backyard that night, totally agree.

-Watch the pool party performance, featuring the new song 'Layla' here:
+Watch the pool party performance, featuring Selkii's version of 'Layla' here: